Tutorial: Demo Project

 }

-In addition to an order, you can add various conditions, like equality or less/greater than, when building a query.
+In addition to a result sort order, you can add various conditions to filter the results, like equality or less/greater than, when building a query.

 note.setText("This note has changed.");